Translate into the Language of your choice

 In essence, each Christian has a purpose to become what Jesus desires us to be: an overcomer.

-The purpose of your calling can vary widely, ranging from being a preacher, prophet, evangelist pastor, or trumpet player.
+The purpose of your personal calling can vary widely, ranging from being a preacher, prophet, evangelist pastor, or trumpet player.
 Regardless of the specific role you choose, it would be honorable because you would be serving the Lord.

 Regardless of our intentions, our purpose is not to elevate an individual to prominence or impress others.
 It is not intended to fulfill our ego or transform someone into a celebrity.
 Nor is it aimed at generating fame or satisfying a desire for recognition.